-If staff (including governors, agency staff and volunteers) believe that a child is suffering, or is likely to suffer from harm, or is in immediate danger it is important that an immediate referral to Hammersmith and Fulham's children's social care (and the Police if appropriate) is made in accordance with the Hammersmith and Fulham referral process.
+If staff (including governors, agency staff and volunteers) believe that a child is suffering, or is likely to suffer from harm, or is in immediate danger it is important that an immediate referral to Hammersmith & Fulham's children's social care (and the Police if appropriate) is made in accordance with Hammersmith & Fulham's referral process.
 Anyone can make a referral.
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
 Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important to provide as much information as possible as part of the referral process, to enable a contextual approach (see further below re Contextual Safeguarding).

-The school's local safeguarding partners are Hammersmith and Fulham LSCP and the locally agreed safeguarding arrangements can be found here.
+The school's local safeguarding partners are Hammersmith and Fulham LSCP and the locally agreed safeguarding arrangements can be found at Hammersmith and Fulham's Local Safeguarding Partnership (hflscp.co.uk).
+Gideon Springer is the Chief of Police for Hammersmith & Fulham let.hf@lbhf.gov.uk